openhwgroup/cv32e40p/docs/source/instruction_set_extensions.rst

 3. Immediate scalar replication mode (.sci), vector-scalar operation.
-   Operand 1 is treated as vector, while operand 2 is treated as a scalar and comes from an immediate.
-The immediate is either sign- or zero-extended, depending on the operation.
-If not specified, the immediate is sign-extended.
+   Operand 1 is treated as vector, while operand 2 is treated as a scalar and comes from an immediate.<br>
+   The immediate is either sign- or zero-extended depending on the operation.
+   If not specified, the immediate is sign-extended with the exception of all cv.shuffle* where it is always unsigned.

    e.g. cv.add.sci.h x3,x2,0x2A performs: